 Investment growth and the facilitation of tax minimization are top priorities within our structure.
 The two-tier decision (selecting an Investment Strategy and a Tax Class) creates a customizable and flexible investment solution that can facilitate an array of tax and financial planning objectives.

-Tax liabilities on investment income and capital gains earned by a mutual fund cannot be mitigated nor can they be fully managed in all circumstances.
-Therefore, a mutual fund may be required to make taxable distributions to investors in a Tax Class for which a distribution or type of distribution is not optimal or in accordance with their tax preference.
+Tax liabilities on investment income and capital gains earned by a mutual fund corporation cannot be mitigated nor can they be fully managed in all circumstances.
+Therefore, the mutual fund corporation may be required to make taxable distributions to investors in a Tax Class for which a distribution is not in accordance with their tax preference.

 Natixis Investment Managers Canada LP does not provide tax, accounting, regulatory, or legal advice to its clients.
 All investors are advised to consult with their tax, accounting, or legal advisers regarding any potential investment.